polopineapple/youtube-playlist-mp3-converter/readme.md

 just cd to the folder in terminal and run "python music-download.py"

-P.S clear your bin after
+P.S empty your bin after